Everything You Need to Know About Well-Baby Visits

 Plus, each well-child visit is a great opportunity for you to ask any questions you have about your child’s health and parenting in general.

-Try not to miss your scheduled well-baby checkups; they can be a wealth of information and an important way to help ensure your child’s happy and healthy development.
-By taking advantage of these one-on-one sessions with your child’s provider, you may find he becomes less of a “provider” and more of a partner in your parenting journey.
+Try not to miss your scheduled well baby visits ; they can be a wealth of information and an important way to help ensure your child’s happy and healthy development.
+By taking advantage of these one-on-one sessions with your child’s provider, you may find they become less of a “provider” and more of a partner in your parenting journey.
+Plus, don't forget to download the Pampers app to get rewards!

 How We Wrote This Article The information in this article is based on the expert advice found in trusted medical and government sources, such as the American Academy of Pediatrics and the American College of Obstetricians and Gynecologists.
 You can find a full list of sources used for this article below.
 The content on this page should not replace professional medical advice.
 Always consult medical professionals for full diagnosis and treatment.